-Since August 1998, the board of directors has authorized the Company to repurchase up to \$335.0 million of the Company's outstanding shares of Class A common stock on the open market or in private transactions.
-The repurchases are used primarily for the Company's equity incentive plans and strategic initiatives.
-During the years ended December 31, 2007, 2008 and 2009, the Company repurchased approximately 4.1 million, 0.4 million and 1.2 million shares of Class A common stock for an aggregate price of approximately \$71.1 million, \$6.1 million and \$21.1 million, respectively, under these repurchase programs.
-Included in the 4.1 million shares repurchased in 2007, are 1.5 million shares that the Company repurchased under a \$25.0 million accelerated repurchase transaction during the fourth quarter of 2007.
-Between August 1998 and December 31, 2009, the Company repurchased a total of approximately 19.6 million shares of Class A common stock under this repurchase program for an aggregate price of approximately \$272.5 million.
+The board of directors has approved a stock repurchase program authorizing the Company to repurchase the Company's outstanding shares of Class A common stock on the open market or in private transactions.
+The repurchases are used primarily to offset dilution from the Company's equity incentive plans and for strategic initiatives.
+During the years ended December 31, 2008, 2009 and 2010, the Company repurchased approximately 0.4 million, 1.2 million and 2.2 million shares of Class A common stock for an aggregate price of approximately \$6.1 million, \$21.1 million and \$58.5 million, respectively.
+Between August 1998 and December 31, 2010, the Company repurchased a total of approximately 21.8 million shares of Class A common stock under this program for an aggregate price of approximately \$332.3 million.
+In June 2010, the Company's board of directors authorized an increase of \$150.0 million in the amount available under the Company's ongoing stock repurchase program.
+At December 31, 2010, \$153.6 million was available for repurchases under the stock repurchase program.